opendicom/DECK_WebTransport/doc/subprojects/DECK/README.md

 DECK is a dictionary key-value format.
 The binary keys are ordered.
 Their length vary between 16 bytes and 192 (most extreme case) by 8 bytes steps.

-The Turso database of the server and the indexedDB of the browser are apropiate for DECK key-value dictionaries handling.
+The Turso database of the server and the indexedDB of the browser are appropiate for DECK key-value dictionaries handling.

 Inbetween a simple serialization based on UDP datagrams copies the attributes from the server to the client, which writes them into its database.